 3.2 Genetic Algorithm

+With my new program, I decided to take an approach that combined a few different genetic algorithm techniques that I read about during my research.
 This new algorithm starts by creating an initial pool of fifty random, legal paths.
-For each iteration of the genetic algorithm it will then select two parent paths at random to create a child path from.
-All of the links between each point on the parent path are then compiled into one set of links.
-The program will then alternate choosing a link from each of the two parents to create the crossover.
-If the program gets stuck on a node and cannot create a legal link from the parent links, then a greedy algorithm takes over and completes the broken path.
+For each iteration of the genetic algorithm it will select two parent paths at random from the pool and use them to create a child path.
+In order to do this, all of the links between each point on both of the parent paths are then compiled into one set of links.
+The program then alternates choosing a link from each of the two parents to create the crossover.
+If the program gets to a point where none of the next links that it can choose from are legal, then a greedy algorithm takes over and completes the broken path by linking

+to the next closest, unused points.